hence-io/hence-comp/blogs/Working with Polymer and ES6.md

 From adding true class support, to improved variable scoping, native module support... there's no lack of amazing and essential improvements to the language we **all** know and love (...well, most of us!).
-These are just a few is the goodies waiting for you to make use of, but before you throw caution to the wind, there are some things to consider when taking on the task of diving into ES6.
+These are just a few of the goodies waiting for you to make use of, but before you throw caution to the wind, there are some things to consider when taking on the task of diving into ES6.

 ### Transpiler